mvillafuertem/scala-1/topics/syntax/dynamic.md

 types, and union types.

 Each of the special `Dynamic` methods takes, as the first parameter in its first parameter block, the name of the apparent member being accessed.
-So, in each definition, this parameter may be typed to permit only certain string values.
+So, in each definition, this parameter may be more restrictively typed to permit only certain string values.

-We could use the union of singleton types, `"sum" | "product"`, to restrict calls to an `applyDynamic` method, as
+For example, we could use the union of singleton types, `"sum" | "product"`, to restrict calls to an `applyDynamic` method, as follows:
-follows:
 ```scala
 object Calc extends Dynamic:
   def applyDynamic(method: "sum" | "product")(xs: Int*): Int =